rustykatz/Untitled-bot-game/README.md

 A game where robots compete against one another in an arena.
 A narrative for this game will be added at a later date.

 ## Build Instructions ##
-To try this game, a Web GL build will be incrementally uploaded to the following link:
+To try this game, a WebGL build will be incrementally uploaded to the following link:

 | URL  | Version | Date Updated |
 | ---- | ------- | ------------ |